adamchainz/conjecture/docs/design.rst

 What is Conjecture?
 ===================

+Note: This document is currently ahead of the state of the art in Conjecture itself and is based on some prototyping I've been doing in a private fork of `Hypothesis <http://hypothesis.readthedocs.org/en/latest/>`_.
+The current Conjecture implementation is proof that these ideas work in C, but proof that they can be made to work *well* is not yet public.

 The core concept of Conjecture is this: What if you could do the most basic sort of randomized testing which everybody starts out with, only instead of it being awful it was actually amazing?